kenneth-man/AWS_Cloud_Practitioner_Notes/4 - Identity and Access Management (IAM).md

 	- Protected by password and/or MFA
 - ### **AWS Command Line Interface (CLI)**
 	- Manage AWS services using the command line
-	- Protected by access keys
+	- Protected by access and secret keys
 - ### **AWS Software Developer Kit (SDK)**
 	- Manage AWS services using a programming language
-	- Protected by access keys
+	- Protected by access and secret keys